erensunerr/tadcoin/README.md

 # tadcoin
-A highly modular bitcoin re-implementation written in python.
+A  bitcoin re-implementation written in python for educational reasons.
+I will most likely add a graph tool to spot problems in the chain, similar to tensorboard.
+I'll appreciate any feedback, suggestions anything about it ;)